dhis2/dhis2-docs/src/user/using-the-capture-app.md

     the field.
 This will open a map where you can search for a location and capture a polygon (button in the upper right corner of the map).

 7. If desired you can add a comment by clicking the **Write comment** button at the bottom of the form.
+Note that Event comments are attributed to a user and cannot be deleted.

 8. If desired you can add a relationship by clicking the **Add relationship** button at the bottom of the form.
    See the section about **Adding a relationship** for more information.